Ideal Poisson-Voronoi tessellations on hyperbolic spaces

-\paragraph{Ideal Poisson--Voronoi tessellations on hyperbolic spaces $\mathbb{H}_d$.} In particular, the above recipe applies when $(E,d,\origin, \mu)$ is the hyperbolic space $ \mathbb{H}_d$ equipped with its volume measure.
-The limiting tessellation $ \mathcal{V}_{d}$ can be constructed from a Poisson process of points on the boundary $\partial \mathbb{H}_d $ carrying real numbers which we call \dfn{delays}.
 This enables us to study the stochastic properties of $ \mathcal{V}_{d}$ directly.
-In particular, we prove that $\mathcal{V}_{d}$ is a natural cell decomposition of $ \Hyp{d}$ in the following sense: \begin{thm}[\textsc{Tiles have one end}] Almost surely, the tiles of $ \mathcal{V}_d$ have disjoint interiors,\begin{itemize} \item each tile of $ \mathcal{V}_{d}$ is an unbounded, convex hyperbolic polytope with an infinite number of facets and with a \emph{unique end}, \item at most $d+1$ tiles can share a common point, \item $\cells_d$ is locally finite, \item the law of $ \mathcal{V}_{d}$ is invariant under every isometry of $ \mathbb{H}_d$. \end{itemize} In particular, in dimension {$2$}, the union $ \partial \mathcal{V}_{2}$ of the boundaries of the tiles is a random infinite embedding of the 3-regular tree in $ \mathbb{H}_{2}$ with geodesic edges whose law is invariant under isometries of the hyperbolic plane. \end{thm}
+In particular, we prove that $\mathcal{V}_{d}$ is a natural cell decomposition of $ \Hyp{d}$ in the following sense: \begin{thm}[\textsc{Tiles have one end}] Almost surely, \begin{itemize} \item $\cells_d$ is a tessellation of\/ $\HH_d$; \item each tile of\/ $ \mathcal{V}_{d}$ is unbounded with an infinite number of bounded faces and with a unique limit point on the ideal boundary of\/ $\HH_d$, which we refer to as its \dfn{end}; \item $\cells_d$ is face-to-face and normal; and \item the law of\/ $ \mathcal{V}_{d}$ is invariant under every isometry of\/ $ \mathbb{H}_d$. \end{itemize} In particular, in dimension $2$, the union $ \partial \mathcal{V}_{2}$ of the boundaries of the tiles is a random embedding in $ \mathbb{H}_{2}$ of the 3-regular tree with geodesic edges whose law is invariant under isometries of the hyperbolic plane. \end{thm}

-The last point of Theorem~\ref{thm:decomposition} follows from the M{\"o}bius invariance of the hyperbolic measure, hence of the Poisson cloud $ \mathbf{X}^{{(\lambda)}}$ for each $\lambda >0$.
-The second point is also classical in stochastic geometry and is in particular a well-known fact for standard Poisson--Voronoi tessellations. {We denote by $\mathcal{C}_d$ the cell of $\mathcal{V}_{d}$ containing the origin of $ \mathbb{H}_d$, which, by the M{\"o}bius invariance of $\mathcal{V}_{d}$, is considered to be {\it typical}.
-Through this, we investigate the fine properties of the tiles of $\mathcal{V}_{d}$.}
+The last bullet point of Theorem~\ref{thm:decomposition} follows from the M{\"o}bius invariance of the hyperbolic measure, hence of the law of the Poisson cloud $ \mathbf{X}_{d}^{{(\lambda)}}$ for each $\lambda >0$.
+The third point is also classical in stochastic geometry and is in particular a well-known fact for standard Poisson--Voronoi tessellations in Euclidean space; see \hbox{\cite[Theorems 10.2.1 and 10.2.3]{SchneiderWeil}}.